BenMcGarry/AzureIaaSLab/_docs/06loadbalancertrafficmanager/lbendpoint.md

 order: 3
 ---

+**For this section we HIGHLY recommend you put the names you create in the Naming Conventions sheet.**

 You'll start with a PIP and add more resources to eventually connect the PIP through a load balancer to your VMs in Amsterdam.
 Here's a diagram of what you'll eventually achieve:

 ![Load Balancer Endpoint]({{ site.baseurl }}/img/lbendpoint.png)